 Since the thermocline can vary a bit from day to day, and since crappie can school just above or below it, it’s always a good idea to run more than one line.

-Where legal, spider rigging is a staple of summer crappie fishing, and we’ve discussed the ins and outs of this technique before.
+Where legal, spider rigging is a staple of summer crappie fishing.
 It offers many advantages when the heat is on, not the least of which is the ability to work different depths and colors simultaneously.

 It’s important to vary your depth, as well as the colors and lures you present, to identify exactly where the crappie are and what they’re taking.
 Two rods or eight: the logic is the same–work your terminal tackle at a variety of depths until you start getting bites.